About

 • Masters degree (Reading Specialist endorsement preferred)

-• Experience in an educational setting; independent school preferred
+• Teaching experience in an educational setting; independent school preferred

 • 3 to 5 years’ experience in literacy content area